searica/MoreVanillaBuildPrefabs/README.md

 All of the pieces that are enabled by default have been patched to have snap points and fix collision issues to ensure they can be used similarly to existing vanilla pieces.
 For the prefabs that are not enabled by default, while many of them have been patched not all of them have as the process of patching them is currently entirely manual.
 This means that if you enable prefabs other than the ones enabled by default there is no guarantee they will behave nicely.

 If you are having issues with a prefab you would like to build with but it won't appear when you try to place it the issue is likely due to missing colliders that have not been patched yet.
 A work around for some prefabs is to install either [Snap Points Made Easy](https://valheim.thunderstore.io/package/MathiasDecrock/Snap_Points_Made_Easy/) by MathiasDecrock or the mod [Extra Snap Points Made Easy](https://valheim.thunderstore.io/package/Searica/Extra_Snap_Points_Made_Easy/) by Searica (that's me).
 Both of these mods allow you to manually select the snap points on the piece you are placing and the piece you are snapping to.
 Manually selecting the snap points can allow you to place a prefab that otherwise does not show up due to missing colliders.

-Some prefabs used for making dungeons can also behave unexpectedly such as being able to open a door but not close it.
+Some prefabs used in vanilla dungeons can also behave unexpectedly, such as being able to open a door but not close it.
 If there is piece you would really like to build with that is buggy feel free to open an issue on Github requesting it to be patched (see contributions section).

 **TLDR:** Some prefabs other than the ones enabled by default may be buggy, please adjust your expectations accordingly.